refinery-platform/galaxy-tools/region-motif-compare/README.md

 ## Motif Tabix File Creation
-Starting with a BED file of motif positions (minimal chr, start, end), follow below to generate a tabix file that can be placed in `region_motif_db` and used by the tools.
+Starting with a BED file of motif positions (minimal chr, start, end), follow below to generate a tabix file that can be placed in /galaxy-dist/tool-data/motifs/.

 1. Download Tabix (http://sourceforge.net/projects/samtools/files/tabix/) and install.
 Add `tabix` and `bgzip` binaries to your file path.